 In general, the makers of SaMD products are supposed to be gathering specific kinds of information, analyzing that data, and delivering it along with the software as evidence that the software in question has been designed for safety and effectiveness.

-No matter what medical field SaMD is a part of, whether it’s oncology, radiology, or general patient care, the interface must support clinical work in specific ways, and the software should be fully documented for identifying its role and its place within the clinical environment.
+No matter what medical field SaMD is a part of, whether it’s oncology, radiology, or general patient care, the interface must support clinical work in specific ways.
+The software should be fully documented to identify its role and its place within the clinical environment.

 Outcomes for Software Sellers

-The bottom line is that when a piece of healthcare or medical software is categorized as Software as a Medical Device, that’s going to generate its own unique regulatory requirement.
-Vendors need to know how this classification applies, and what it means for vendor products.
+The bottom line is that when a piece of healthcare or medical software is categorized as Software as a Medical Device, it’s going to generate its own unique regulatory requirements.
+Vendors need to know how this classification applies and what it means for vendor products.
 This is in addition to other major healthcare regulatory programs such as the Health Insurance Portability and Accountability Act or HIPAA, which closely governs a patient’s medical data and information.

 Think about how guidance and standards from the FDA and other groups impact a company’s use of SaMD products, and how it drives the conversation between the customer and the vendor.
 Ask relevant questions before purchase to understand how these tools will help clinicians to provide a higher quality of care to patients.